corticph/corti-sdk-javascript/PROXYING.md

 ## Why Proxying?

-When using **Client Credentials** authentication, the token you receive is a **multi-user token** that provides access to all data created within the same API Client.
+When using **Client Credentials** authentication, the token you receive is a **service account user token** that provides access to all data created within the same API Client.
 This means:

 - **Data isolation is your responsibility** - You must implement access control logic to ensure users can only access their own data
 - **Frontend exposure risk** - If you expose a Client Credentials token in your frontend application, it could be used to access all data associated with that API Client, not just the current user's data